 We’re not going to lie to you, starting a container farm business is expensive with some containers costing as much as $120,000!

-Even though Pure Greens is one of the most cost-effective container farms on the market today, we understand that not everyone has 5-figures laying around to start a business.
+Pure Greens is one of the most cost-effective container farms on the market today, and we understand that not everyone has 5-figures laying around to start a business.

-Because you’re starting a farming business, you can find a loan or grant for your container farm business!
+Because container farms are farm businesses, you can find a loan or grant for your container farm!

 First, let’s talk about the difference between a loan and a grant.

 The major difference between a loan and a grant is that a loan must be paid back while a grant does not have to be.

 We recommend that you start by looking for grants that you don’t have to pay back, then moving on to loans if you need more funding.

 In this article, we’re going to share 10 ways a loan or grant can help you pay for part or all the setup costs of your container farm business.

 Let’s start with the grants available to beginning farmers.

 6 Grants To Help Pay for Your Container Farm Business: